FIND FREE, FAST, AND CONFIDENTIAL

 TESTING NEAR YOU

 Only YES means YES.
 When or with whom—it’s up to us.
-And for those of us who are sexually active, 1 in 2 will get an STD by the time we’re 25.
+And for those of us who are sexually active, 1 in 2 will get an STI by the time we’re 25.
 Statistically, that’s you or one of your friends.
 It’s more common than you’d think.

 Yes or no, sex is our choice.
 But, the facts are clear.
 YES to sex? #YESmeansTEST

-Testing for STDs is NBD
+Testing for STIs is NBD

 QUICK & PAINLESS